gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 One the way to goal if something goes wrong, it should not be treated as failure, but as a learning.
 Leader needs to take responsibility of taking wrong decisions but at the same time learn from those to avoid such mistakes going forward.
 In general, learning is never ending process and that is even true for leaders.

 ### 6. Mentor / Guide and Motivator

+> "Before you are a leader, success is all about growing yourself.
+When you become a leader, success is all about growing others."
+>
+> — Jack Welch

 Leader needs to nurture the team like a loving parent — he/she needs to let the team venture out, experiment, learn by mistakes but at the same time also guide them wherever they are lost.
 He/she needs to correct the team’s behavior, action, attitude, wherever he/she sees an issue and needs to appreciate them where they are right.